-The Asian market is a demanding market which requires constant monitoring and adaptation.
+The Asian market is a demanding market that requires constant monitoring and adaptation.

-Despite the rigorous export conditions in Asia, the development and economic growth of particularly secondary cities are opening up new markets with a different mode of consumption.
+Despite rigorous export conditions in Asia, the development and economic growth of secondary cities, in particular, means that new markets are opening with a different mode of consumption.
 Formerly a luxury product, wine is becoming more attractive, particularly to younger consumers who have seen their purchasing power increase.
 Wine is now associated with a lifestyle.

 This new clientele has a real interest in knowing more about the wines they consume.
 This thirst for knowledge is more than a trend, and it translates into a demand for proximity and meetings with producers.
 The new consumer is attentive to the origin, the brand and the packaging, as well as to the reputation of the vineyard, the quality of the wine, and the recommendations.

-There is also a growing interest in wines originating from responsible agriculture: organic, biodynamic, natural and IGP wines, particularly in South Korea and Taiwan.
+There is also a growing interest in wines that originate from responsible agriculture: organic, biodynamic, natural and IGP wines, particularly in South Korea and Taiwan.

-The Asia-Pacific wine market is expected to grow almost 14% from 2017 to 2022, the highest among any region globally.
+The Asia-Pacific wine market is expected to grow almost 14% by 2022, compared with 2017, the highest rate of growth in any region in the world.
 The most attractive markets in Asia are China, South Korea, and Japan, while the main emerging markets are Taiwan and Singapore in South East Asia.

 With 650 million consumers, 2 billion USD in imports and a change in cultural mentalities, Latin America has seen its wine consumption doubled, with a growing consumer interest in foreign wine appellations and in IGPs alongside AOPs and AOCs, notably from Argentina, Uruguay, and Chile.